Tag Archives: public relations

 Originally a seafaring term relating to the brass plate attached to a ship’s mainmast that memorialized its owners and builders, a publication’s masthead lists the members of its current editorial and production staff.
 The industry term “masthead value” can be defined broadly as the level of stature, credibility and influence associated with a specific media source.
 The Wall Street Journal, for example, has high masthead value; the Wall Street Transcript…not so much.

 Masthead value can be relative.
-A respected trade or professional publication in a particular industry may have greater masthead value – in terms of its influence with a particular audience – than high value publications such as the Wall Street Journal or New York Times.
+A respected trade or professional publication in a particular industry may have greater masthead value – in terms of its influence with a particular audience – than well known publications such as the Wall Street Journal or New York Times.
 For example, physicians are likely to assign the New England Journal of Medicine greater masthead value than the Journal or Times on topics relating to clinical care of patients.

 Masthead value should drive your publicity strategy.
 A placement from a single highly respected source can be far more valuable, in terms of influence, than a dozen hits with low masthead value.
 Because gaining inherent 3rd party endorsement is the end goal, in the publicity game quality always trumps quantity.